Clearing file cache using the Symfony cache:clear command¶

 Logging and debug configuration¶

-Logging in Ibexa Platform consists of two parts.
+Logging in Ibexa DXP consists of two parts.
 One are several debug systems that integrate with Symfony developer toolbar to give you detailed information about what is going on.
 The other is the standard PSR-3 logger, as provided by Symfony using Monolog.

 Debugging in dev environment¶